Watching and learning

 The data management practices of Helena Dollimore MP have been challenged by the Green Party.
 They point out that campaign petitions are launched on constituency issues, but not often delivered (though some were) or reported on.
 How many had an outcome publicly declared?
 Other questions follow, such as ‘Are these petitions a way of gathering targets for campaigning or electoral messages, and is that within ‘the regs’?’
 Bernard McGinley reports.

 Sixteen-or-so petitions are or have been on local MP Helena Dollimore’s website, for causes such as water problems, empty shops, fire station cuts, and children’s playgrounds.
-To support them, constituents have to give personal details: full name, email, phone, address,and postcode are compulsory.
+To support them, constituents have to give personal details: full name, email, phone, address and postcode are compulsory.

 Now the local Green Party has asked for clarification on where these petitions went and what the outcome to date of the issue was.
 An exception is the petition submitted to Parliament on 12 February 2025 on scaffolding business standards, following the horrific death of young Harry Dennis in a traffic accident at Hooe in 2022.

 Evidence is scant that petitions were presented somewhere such as the Borough Council or the County Council, or delivered to an offending utility company or some other organisation.
-The possibility arises that these campaigns primarily for the purpose of data harvesting.
+The possibility arises that these campaigns were primarily for the purpose of data harvesting.
 Some tiny print unhelpfully refers to the ‘private policy’ [sic] but the link is to a long and wilfully tedious document that uses the word ‘constituents’ once.

 Transparency